 Student-led thematic presentations that address major global themes are a crucial part of this programme.
 Placing the emphasis to research and interpret relevant information on the student allows for the programme to incorporate and fulfil their interests.

-A combination of group reports, individual assignments, student presentations, portfolio submissions and role-play exercises with a thesis based on an independent research project over the third semester.
+- Methods of assessment will comprise a combination of group reports, individual assignments, student presentations, portfolio submissions and role-play exercises.
+A major component of this degree will involve the completion of a thesis based on an independent research project over the third semester, supervised by a member of research staff.

 Normally a 2.2 Honours degree or equivalent qualification acceptable to the University in a relevant subject.